Macros | |

 Define to determine if code is being built for AMD64 (Intel 64 bit) compatible processors.

-If this define exists, then you are creating code that runs on the AMD 64 and other compatible processors.
+If this define exists, then the code runs on the AMD 64 and other compatible processors.
 The Microsoft Win64 and Mac OSX 64 platforms which are running on Pentium and AMD CPUs in 64 bit mode will have this define present.

 #define BURGER_AMIGA |